 You Will Need:

 - Soft cloths

 - Protect the work area by laying a tarp or layer of newspapers down.

-- Each type of chemical stripper will have its own unique set of application instructions.
+- Most chemical strippers are safe for metal.
+A good option is Citristrip, which is nontoxic and can even be used indoors if needed.
+These products are available at hardware stores.
+However, each chemical stripper will have its own unique set of application instructions.
 It’s important to follow these instructions carefully for the best results.

 - After the stripper has been applied and removed, brush over the area with a wire brush.

 - Wipe the entire area down with a soft cloth moistened with mineral spirits.

 - Allow to dry completely prior to repainting, if applicable.